kevinoh45TuD/pp3-connect-game/README.md

 - Frequent bug relating to user inputing numbers '1-7' while lists starting at 0, simple fixed my -1 to user input when it relates to lists.

-- My method for getting diagonals in gather_result used the initial tile position (where the player's token landed) while incrementing / decrementing both directions for both diagonals, the bug produced entered the initial tile twice.
+- My method for getting diagonals in gather_result used the initial tile position (where the player's token landed) while incrementing / decrementing both directions for both diagonals, this bug entered the initial tile twice.
   This was fixed by starting the count at 1 for the second half of each diagonal to skip over the initial tile the second time.

-- This fixed produced an additional bug where starting the count at 1 and adding/subtracting this count to the X/Y position of the initial tile would potentially send the number out of the bounds of the list.
+- This fix produced an additional bug where starting the count at 1 and adding/subtracting this count to the X/Y position of the initial tile would potentially send the number out of the bounds of the list.
   To fix this I added a check to see if adding/subtracting the count at 1 with the X/Y position would make it go out of bounds before any other code.